koii-network/ezsandbox/Lesson 7/PartII.md

 ## Part II: Local Validator and Docker

-You've successfully written your own networking task, now it's time to test it locally!

 Testing tasks locally through Docker is a process that requires a little set up.
 Essentially, we have to create a local version of the backend that's used to verify a task's work, which is known as K2.
 After creating our local K2, we'll deploy the task there for testing!

 ## Environment Setup